AdamISZ/aut-ct/README.md

 (Caveat: read the section "Caveat", please.
 Also, this is not quite finished, hence "WIP", see details at the end.)

-If you are time constrained and just want to see it run, go to "Installation" and then "Checking your development environment".
+If you are time constrained and just want to see it run, or check the environment is set up correctly, then: go to "Installation" and then "Worked Example".

 Goal: Be able to use a privacy-preserving proof of ownership of *a* public key in a set of public keys, as a kind of token with scarcity.
 In particular, it should be possible to create such a token from a very large anonmity sets (10s of thousands up to millions) with a verification time which is very short (sub second at least) so that it can be used practically in real systems.